tytydraco/yessleep/out/The_Horrors_of_Skyrim_Together.md

 "I know man, maybe we will have to call it quits for a bit and then pick it back up later.
 By then they will have moved on and nothing will ruin our playthrough anymore."

-I sighed, "You're right, this sucks.
-Alright man, let's disconnect and maybe play something else?"
+He sighed, "You're right, this sucks."

+"Alright man, let's disconnect and maybe play something else?"

 "For sure… wait…" Stevie said in an uncertain tone.